MattCollyer/Balzac-for-Jekyll/_posts/2017-12-12-The-Unidentified.md

 For this assignment, I wanted to use the google quick draw dataset.
 I had a small idea, one that I was not passionate about, but I figured it met the requirements and would be at least a fun result if it worked.
-In case you’re not familiar with [Google quick draw](https://quickdraw.withgoogle.com/)
+In case you’re not familiar with Google Quick Draw, heres a [link](https://quickdraw.withgoogle.com/).

+I desired to create a sort of "game" with the data.
+I thought it would be interesting to have the user try to guess the drawings which the neural network was unable to guess correctly.

-The dataset is free to the public [here](https://github.com/googlecreativelab/quickdraw-dataset)
+The dataset is free to the public [here](https://github.com/googlecreativelab/quickdraw-dataset).

 Each document contains this data: